tomgrek/zincbase/README.md

 It tests the hardest Countries task and prints out the AUC ROC, which should be ~ 0.95 to match the paper.
 It takes about 30 minutes to run on a modern GPU.

+There is also a script to evaluate performance on FB15k: `python examples/fb15k_mrr.py`.

 ## Building documentation